lisa398/DNCS-LAB2018/README.md

 ## Vagrant and devices configuration

-In order to create and configure the network devices, in [Vagrantfile](/Vagrantfile) were introduce some lines as follow:
+In order to create and configure the network devices, in [Vagrantfile](/Vagrantfile) were introduced some lines as follow:

 ```ruby
 config.vm.define "router-1" do |routera|